Introductory training outlines the fundamental principles of safeguarding children and young people.

 Many NGBs of sport have their own training for this level.
 There are also a number of local authority courses available, among others.

-The Sport Safeguarding Partnership is supported by a multi-agency Skills and Knowledge Group.
+The Sport Safeguarding Partnership (SSP) is supported by a multi-agency Skills and Knowledge Group.
 Its position is that if training meets the criteria listed above, it should be acceptable to other NGBs unless it is distinctly different.

 There will still remain the need for a coach working across several NGBs to be inducted to each NGB's policies, procedures and good-practice guidance for coaches.